-Proton data are scarce, with a datum from RSS [263] and one from E155x [256].
-In Fig. 13, the RSS point was evolved to the E155x $Q^2$ assuming the 1/Q-dependence expected for a twist-3 dominated quantity (neglecting the weak log dependence from pQCD radiations).
+Proton data are scarce, with a datum from RSS [276] and one from E155x [269].
+In Fig. 13, the RSS point was evolved to the E155x Q^2 assuming the 1/Q-dependence expected for a twist 3 dominated quantity (neglecting the weak log dependence from pQCD radiation).
 The E155x and RSS results agree although RSS measured only the resonance contribution.
-As for $d_2^n$ , this suggests that hadron-parton duality is valid for

-$d_2^p$ .
-However, this conclusion is at odd with the mismatch between the (DIS-only) JAM global PDF fit [349] and the (resonance-only) result from RSS.
+As for d_2^n , this suggests that hadron-parton duality is valid for d_2^p .
+However, this conclusion is at odds with the mismatch between the (DIS-only) JAM global PDF fit [360] and the (resonance-only) result from RSS.